Explore the hidden beaches of Crete

 📍 Google Maps location

-Agios Pavlos Sand Dunes
+Agios Pavlos sand dunes

 If you’re looking for a beach with a unique landscape, Agios Pavlos Sand Dunes is a must-see.
 Located south of Rethymnon, this beach is known for its expansive sand dunes that create a desert-like atmosphere.
 What makes it even more special is that it’s rarely crowded, giving you plenty of space to relax and enjoy the beauty around you.